HansZimmer5000/PostgreSQL-Deployment-Tester/README.md

 - Deployment
   - (SHOULD) Research Docker Swarm Health checks and their use for this project
-  - (NICE) Only works fully with VirtualBox
+  - (NICE) Only is used and tested with VirtualBox
   - (NICE) Only works with Docker Swarm
 - Testing
-  - (MUST) There are only five pre defined integration tests
+  - (MUST) There are hardly any Unit Tests
-  - (MUST) There are no Unit Tests
+  - (SHOULD) There are only six pre defined integration tests
   - (SHOULD) Only can interact and test with current configuration
 - Implementations
   - (SHOULD) There are alot of fixed IPs (see .env), hostnames and magic numbers
   - (SHOULD) The code is in a bad shape in terms of test coverage (none), readability and flakiness
 - Setup
-  - (NICE) Setup the VMs via Ansible or similar.
+  - (NICE) Setup (see following section) the VMs via Ansible or similar.

 ## VM Setup